 Ron Stoney Educational Pathways Program

-The Ron Stoney Educational Pathways Program (RSEPP) provides the possibility for any student at CHS to pursue his or her dreams through a awards process that opens the door to unique educational experiences.
+The Ron Stoney Educational Pathways Program (RSEPP) provides the resources that help students with financial need to pursue their dreams through an awards process that opens the door to life-changing extra-curricular educational experiences.

 Who is Ron Stoney?